TYPO3-Documentation/TYPO3CMS-Guide-FrontendLocalization/Documentation/SettingUpLanguages/Index.rst

 Preparation
 ^^^^^^^^^^^

-All languages need to be set up first as "Website Language Record" on root level.
+All languages need to be set up first as :guilabel:`Website Language` record on root level.
 Use the list module and navigate to the root page.
 Create a new language record.
 You can set up: